Excess-Risk of Distributed Stochastic Learners: Problem Formulation and Algorithms

-On the other hand, assume the nodes transmit their samples to a central processor, which executes the following \emph{centralized} algorithm:
+Now, in place of the non-cooperative strategy, let us assume that the $N$ nodes transmit their samples to a \emph{central} processor, which executes the following algorithm:

-It can be shown that this implementation will have an asymptotic convergence rate of the order of $O(1/ N i)$ for step-size sequences of the form $\mu(i)=\mu/i$ and for some conditions on $\mu$ (see Corollary \ref{cor:cent}).
+It can be shown that this implementation will have an asymptotic convergence rate in the order of $O(1/ N i)$ for step-size sequences of the form $\mu(i)=\mu/i$ (see Corollary \ref{cor:cent}).
 In other words, the centralized implementation \eqref{eq:full_gradient} provides an $N-$fold increase in convergence rate relative to the non-cooperative solution \eqref{eq:non_coop}.
-One of the questions we wish to answer in this work is whether it is possible to derive a {\em fully} distributed algorithm that allows \emph{every} node in the network to converge at the same rate as the centralized solution, i.e., $O(1/N i)$, with only communication between neighboring nodes and for general ad-hoc networks.
-We show that this task is indeed feasible.
-We additionally show that each node in the network will converge at this rate in high probability and that the algorithm will achieve the Cram\'{e}r-Rao convergence rate up to some constants that do not depend on the number of nodes $N$ or the iteration number $i$.
+One of the questions we wish to answer in this work is whether it is possible to derive a {\em fully} distributed algorithm that allows \emph{every} node in the network to converge (in the mean-square-error sense) at the same rate as the centralized solution, i.e., $O(1/N i)$, with only communication between neighboring nodes and for general ad-hoc networks.
+We show that this task is indeed possible.
+We will additionally show that the distributed strategy can outperform the na\"{i}ve centralized implementation \eqref{eq:full_gradient} when the gradient noise profile across the agents is non-uniform, but that it will match the performance of a weighted version of \eqref{eq:full_gradient}, namely, the following {\em weighted} centralized strategy: